-Born in Somerset but having lived in Berkshire for almost 30 years, Stephanie recently moved to the North Somerset coast with her husband Andrew and miniature poodle Frankie.
+Born in Somerset but having lived in Berkshire for almost 30 years, in 2019 Stephanie moved to the North Somerset coast with her husband Andrew and miniature poodle Frankie.

-Stephanie has specialised in painting on silk for more than 15 years.
+Stephanie has specialised in painting on silk for over 20 years.
 She exhibits her work widely through galleries, group and solo exhibitions.
 She has had work included in the Society of Women Artists annual exhibition at the Mall Galleries in London.
-She was recently named Berkshire and Buckinghamshire Life Landscape Painter of the Year 2017.
+She was named Berkshire and Buckinghamshire Life Landscape Painter of the Year 2017.

 My paintings are mainly painted on pure Chinese habotai 8 silk with specialist silk paints.
 I start each work with a drawing on paper and then trace the image onto a piece of white silk stretched onto a wooden frame.
 I then apply a special paint called gutta, which contains natural latex called gutta-percha, over my traced lines.
 This creates a resistive barrier through which the coloured ink will not flow.
 I apply the coloured ink with a brush and use salt dropped into the ink whilst wet to created textured effects.

 The finished painting is removed from the wooden frame, ironed to fix the colour in the fabric and stretched onto acid-free mountboard ready for framing.